Figure 1: Mt. Kailash, Mythical Abode of Lord Śiva

 As the theoretical basis of Yoga, Sāṃkhya determines whether Yoga is non-dual.

-Historically, Sāṃkhya was dualistic (dvaita) because it posited two absolute realities.
+Historically, Sāṃkhya was dualistic (dvaita) because it posited two absolute realities, spirit and nature (puruṣa and prakṛti).

-To understand it though, we must first review its predecessor.
+To understand it, we must first review it’s predecessor.

 It contains seventy-two verses (kārikās).

-Dvaita Sāṃkhya presents a dualistic view wherein spirit and nature (puruṣa and prakṛti) are two ultimate yet separate realities.
+Dvaita Sāṃkhya presents a dualistic view where spirit and nature (puruṣa and prakṛti) are two ultimate yet separate realities.
 7

 They don’t share a common origin (mūla), nor do they ever resolve into each other.